gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 ```

 ```
-d. python parse_xml: parses the xml output of CoreNLP (Our code is tested with Python 3.6.3)
+d. python parse_xml_all: parses the xml output of CoreNLP (Our code is tested with Python 3.6.3)
 e. labels_extractor_all({'BMI' , 'CRA', 'DEP', 'GLA', 'LOR'}) :(MATLAB) 	Extracts person labels from the CoreNLP annotation and creates short sentences for the sentence similarity algorithm
 f.  cd read_xml_script;
 fps_1=24.9997500025000;
 align_subs_script_all({'BMI', 'CRA', 'DEP', 'GLA', 'LOR'},1,[fps_1 fps_1 fps_1 fps_1 fps_1]): (MATLAB) segments the scripts and performs the crude alignment between the script and the subtitles - the code was obtained from Dr. Bojanowski and got slightly modified
-g. python classify_verbs_slow.py: Implements various sentence similarity algorithms
+g. python classify_verbs_all.py: Implements various sentence similarity algorithms
-e. tidy_similarities({'BMI', 'CRA', 'DEP', 'GLA', 'LOR'}, 'wordnet'): (MATLAB) Post-processing of the similarity vectors - change the similarity method if necessary.
+h. tidy_similarities({'BMI', 'CRA', 'DEP', 'GLA', 'LOR'}, 'wordnet'): (MATLAB) Post-processing of the similarity vectors - change the similarity method if necessary.
 The 'wordnet' method (hybrid LSA + wordnet [5]), is time consuming because it makes http requests to the author's online API.
+i. face_annotation({'BMI', 'CRA', 'DEP', 'GLA', 'LOR'}) : (MATLAB) processing of the manual annotations to match the automatic annotations of the text
 ```

 ### multimodal_learning_weakly_supervised (MATLAB + mosek):

 ```
-learn_faces.m : modify the paths for script, faces, annotation, code extended from Dr. Bojanowski
+learn_faces.m : modify the paths for script, faces, annotation: run face_annotation, code extended from Dr. Bojanowski
 ```

 3)my-actor-action (MATLAB) : learning algorithms - based on the code used for Bojanowski et. al 2013